Empowering Memory: Prioritising Women’s Cognitive Health

 Mindful meditation and aromatherapy can easily be integrated into daily routines, along with other lifestyle modifications that support optimal brain functioning.

-To achieve better cognitive and emotional wellbeing in women, it is important to address not only psychological factors such as anxiety and depression but also consider additional interventions that may provide further in achieving these objectives.
+To achieve better cognitive and emotional wellbeing in women, it is important to address not only psychological factors such as anxiety and depression but also consider additional interventions that may provide further assistance in achieving these objectives.

 The following section will explore selected nutritional supplements that hold promise for supporting women’s cognitive health holistically.